jjmbeba/your-bible/README.md

 The application uses Convex for real-time data synchronization.
 The schema includes:
 - `collections` - User-created verse collections
 - `collectionVerses` - Individual verses within collections
+- `notes` - User-created notes for each chapter

 ### API Integration
 The app integrates with API.Bible for: